fdifrison/intergalacticGuidesForCoders/Frameworks/Docker/Manual_Docker.md

 *https://docs.docker.com/compose/*

+*Never use docker compose in a production server, use swarm (even with a single node) and stack instead*

 There will be few occasion where we will find a stand-alone solution to our problem therefore running in a single container; more often we will need to combine different services running on separate containers and here come in rescue `docker compose`.

 Docker compose takes care of the relation between containers, creating a one solution for developer environment that can be run and setup in single file.
 It is composed by two pieces: